dsersy/polyp-detector/README.md

 It then uses the trained pipeline to process the held-out image, and evaluates the detection results.

-The obtained values correspond to those listed in Table 3 in the MEPS paper [2].
+The obtained values correspond to those listed in Table 3 in the journal paper [2].

 #### Visualization